 You encounter multiple problems… all of which nurture a sense of grit on top of muscle definition, flexibility and balance

-What else doesn’t hurt?
+What else does not hurt?
 The sense that you are a part of something bigger than yourself.
-I am not talking about the 15-52 feet walls or boulders you are climbing, but the climbing community you are joining.
-In this space everyone supports each other, and like they yell from their comfortable spot on the floor as to how I should tackle my next move, they will do the same for you.
+I am not talking about the 15- to 52-foot walls or boulders you are climbing, but the climbing community you are joining.
+In this space everyone supports each other, and, as they yell from their comfortable spot on the floor as to how I should tackle my next move, they will do the same for you.
 “That is one of the greatest things about rock-climbing,” adds Luna.
-“I’ve been climbing for over ten years, and I’ve got to climb with the “Michael Jordans” of my sport and they’re very humble people, men and women who are just at the same mountain that you’re at, the same crack, and you just kind of talk and build a friendship that’s based on a unique bond that you share as far as love of rock-climbing.”
+“I’ve been climbing for over ten years, and I’ve got to climb with the ‘Michael Jordans’ of my sport and they’re very humble people, men and women who are just at the same mountain that you’re at, the same crack, and you just kind of talk and build a friendship that’s based on a unique bond that you share as far as love of rock-climbing.”

 No matter how you decide to approach it, one thing is certain: It is easy to get started.
 All you need is a pair of shoes and a chalk bag.
 Tack on a harness and a partner if you go the top-rope route.
 But the reality is that unless you start going religiously and become serious about it to want your own, most gyms have all of these for rental.
 If you are going to top-rope, gyms also have belay devices for rent.
 With more than 400 rock-climbing gyms in the U.S. alone, you are bound to find a home.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.